jolie/docs/architectural-composition/aggregation.md

 ![](../.gitbook/assets/aggregation.png)

+If we observe the list of the operations available at the inputPort of the aggregator, we will see the list of all the aggregated operations together with those of the aggregator.
+From the perspective of the final invoker, the aggregation architectural operator actually hides the presence of the aggregated services.

 ## How Aggregation works
 We can now define how aggregation works.
 Given IP as an input port, whenever a message for operation OP is received through IP, we have three scenarios: